gardener/gardener/docs/development/testing.md

 The document is aimed towards developers that want to contribute code and need to write tests, as well as maintainers and reviewers that review test code.
 It serves as a common guide that we commit to follow in our project to ensure consistency in our tests, good coverage for high confidence and good maintainability.

-The guidelines are not ment to be absolute rules.
+The guidelines are not meant to be absolute rules.
 Always apply common sense and adapt the guideline if it doesn't make much sense for some cases.
 If in doubt, don't hesitate to ask questions during PR review (as author but also as reviewer).
 Add new learnings as soon as we make them!

 Generally speaking, **tests are a strict requirement for contributing new code**.
 If you touch code that is currently untested, you need to add tests for the new cases that you introduce as a minimum.
-Ideally though, you would add the missing test cases for the current code as well (**boy scout rule**).
+Ideally though, you would add the missing test cases for the current code as well (**boy scout rule** -- "always leave the campground cleaner than you found it").

 ## Writing Tests (Relevant for All Kinds)